Barrington Tops is the highest part of the Barrington Coast.

-Barrington Tops is the highest subalpine region in the country outside the Australian Alps and it gets a regular dusting of snow each winter.
-You’ll be enthralled by high altitude ancient rainforests, towering tree fern groves, snow gum meadows and exhilarating mountain views.
+It’s also the highest sub-alpine region in the country outside the Australian Alps and it gets a regular dusting of snow each winter.
+You’ll be enthralled by high altitude ancient rainforests, tree fern, snow gums & exhilarating mountain views, especially when they’re wearing a fresh snow blanket!

 Follow the latest snow updates on Facebook.